Stan Klopp

-Stanley Harold "Betz" Klopp (December 22, 1910 – March 11, 1980) is a former Major League Baseball pitcher.
+Stanley Harold "Betz" Klopp (December 22, 1910 – March 11, 1980) was a Major League Baseball pitcher.
 He played one season with the Boston Braves in 1944.

-His lone victory came on July 30 over the Pittsburgh Pirates.
+Klopp's lone victory came on July 30 over the Pittsburgh Pirates.
 Entering the game to replace an injured pitcher, Klopp successfully retired the next 2 batters before being replaced when the Braves next batted.
-The Braves regained the lead in that inning, with Klepp recording the victory.
+The Braves regained the lead in that inning, with Klopp recording the victory.